DataShades/ckanext-mailcraft/README.md

 ## Dashboard
 ****
-To access the dashboard, first ensure that the `mailcraft_dashboard` plugin is enabled in your CKAN configuration.
+To access the dashboard, first ensure that the `tables mailcraft_dashboard` plugins are enabled in your CKAN configuration.
 Then you'll have a button at the top right of the CKAN interface that will take you to the Mailcraft dashboard.

+The `tables` plugin is required to render the dashboard table.

 ![dashboard button](doc/button.png)